 My journey of learning nutrition began over 20 years ago.
-Today I am 40 plus (depends when you read this exactly!) but I am often told I look much younger.
+Today I am 40 plus, but I am often told I look much younger.
 And this is partly because I have figured out how to eat well for MY body.

 But that insight did not come to me easily.
 Over the years I have tried many ways of eating, mostly to help myself with certain chronic health problems.
 I have been vegetarian, vegan, raw, and even done the Zone and Paleo Diets.
 Then, most recently, maybe because I was ready for it, I studied at The Institute for Integrative Nutrition (IIN) for 3 months, and now food finally makes sense!
 Now, today, I feel I am one of the few people who actually has a lot of clarity about this thing called food, and how that fits into our life.
 And here I will be giving you just a few of the basic, key ideas that I learned at IIN, that you might use to guide you in finding your best way of eating.

 But first I want to tell you my story, because you might just see yourself in it...

 My nutrition journey officially began when I was 19.
 At that time I had just got my first job in a whole foods store: Capers in West Vancouver was a place full of eccentric people and one of the first places in Vancouver to sell organic food.
 I met people who were vegan, raw, and everything else in between.
 There was even this one guy who was seriously waiting for the mother-ship to come pick him up…not even kidding!
 Remember, this was 20 years ago when the vegan option was not so well known, and you couldn’t yet buy vegan dog food.